 The holly represents the crown of thorns Jesus wore at his crucifixion, and the red berries symbolize the blood he shed.

 The Consumer Product Safety Commission estimates that 14,700 people visit hospital emergency rooms each November and December from holiday-related decorating accidents.

 Why We Love Christmas

-The Christmas holiday focuses on honoring the sacred birth of Christ in Christian religion.
-The Christmas traditions as we know today stemmed from this story — the three wise men came to see the newborn Jesus bearing gifts and embody the seasonal spirit of giving gifts to others.
+The Christmas holiday focuses on honoring the sacred birth of Christ in the Christian religion.
+The Christmas traditions we know today stemmed from this story — the Three Wise Men came to see the newborn Jesus bearing gifts and they embody the seasonal spirit of giving gifts to others.
 It helps us remember the gestures of love, kindness, and forgiveness.

-Let's face it, Christmas is one of the most joyful holidays!
+Christmas is one of the most joyful holidays!
 Some celebrate it just to partake in its holiday fun or to spend time with family.
 Houses are decked out in colorful lights and beautifully decorated pine trees, the delicious smell of hot cocoa and spices fill the air — there's nothing that quite tops the beautiful Christmas spirit.

 Christmas is the one time of year where collections of finely knit, red-and-green light-up sweaters adorned with bows, glitter, and knick-knacks emerge after being stowed away in cardboard boxes all year.
 These glorious garments (some of which might twinkle with lights or sing a Christmas song) make their debut only during this special season.